jerdog/devex-more-than-productivity-metrics/slides.md

 ![alt text](/images/slides/conversation-shift.png){style="width: 80%; height: auto; margin: auto;"}

 <!--
-Over the last few years we have seen the conversation shift from pipeline metrics to holistic, business-aligned frameworks, shifting the audience from engineers to the C-suite.
+This conversation shift has been from pipeline metrics to holistic, business-aligned frameworks, shifting the audience from engineers to the C-suite.
 All of this is fine in and of itself, but this shift has put the focus on the business and not the developer, and has created a lot of confusion.

+Here's what we've seen with these measurement frameworks....
 -->

 ---